realiotech/realio-network-docs/docs/02-fullnode/03-update.md

 :::tip Select the version you need
 The above commands checks out the latest release that has been tagged on our repository.
 If you wish to check out a specific version instead, use the following commands:

-1. List all the tags
+1. List all the tags:
    ```bash
    git tags --list
    ```

-2. Checkout the tag you want
+2. Checkout the tag you want:
    ```bash
    git checkout tags/<tag>
    # Example: git checkout tags/v4.1.0